 Activists Interpret 2016

-This chapter introduces evidence from a series of interviews and surveys I conducted among party activists since 2017 in the early-contest states of Iowa, New Hampshire, South Carolina, and Nevada, as well as Washington, DC.
+This chapter introduces evidence from a series of interviews and surveys I conducted among party activists between 2017 and 2020 in the early-contest states of Iowa, New Hampshire, South Carolina, and Nevada, as well as Washington, DC.
 I look at the variety of explanations they offered for why Hillary Clinton lost in 2016.
-This was usually the first question I asked when interviewing people, and it typically made for a fascinating and lengthy conversation.
 One thing that stands out from this chapter is the diversity of answers – some blamed the candidate, some blamed the campaign, some focused on identity politics, some ascribed events to external factors like Russia or James Comey, some simply said there was a strange and unpredictable mood in the electorate, some blamed racism and sexism, and more.
-The election was close enough that almost any explanation could be right – switch a few votes here and there and you’ve got a different president.
+But the bulk of answers pointed toward the party picking a moderate white man as its next presidential nominee.

 Fixing the Party